 Questions or comments?
 Please contact Alex Benjamin, Development Director, at alex@luminarts.org or (312) 692-2379.

-This list reflects gifts made between January 1, 2021 to December 31, 2021.
+This list reflects gifts made between January 1, 2022 to December 31, 2022.
 Luminarts sincerely apologizes for any omissions or spelling errors.
-Please contact Alex Benjamin, Development Director, at 312-692-2379 or alex@luminarts.org with any corrections.
+Please contact Alex Benjamin, Director of Development, at (312) 692-2379 or alex@luminarts.org with any corrections.